 Storage and Use of Dried Blood Spots:

-Specimens that have been reported as “positive” for any one or more tests performed are kept for a minimum of five years.
+Specimens that have been reported as “positive” for any one or more tests performed are kept for a minimum of two to four months.
 After designated storage time has elapsed, specimens shall be decontaminated and discarded.
 Specimens that have been reported as “borderline” and those specimens that have undergone repeat testing shall be kept under refrigeration for a minimum of four months.
 Total storage time is no less than four months from the date of receipt.
 After designated storage time has elapsed, specimens shall be decontaminated and discarded.
 Any other specimen(s) identified as “positive” by newborn screening follow up staff at a later time shall be stored for a minimum of five years.
 After designated storage time has elapsed, specimens are decontaminated and discarded.
 Specimens reported “negative” or “unsatisfactory” are stored under refrigeration for a minimum of one week after reporting.
 Thereafter, they are stored for a minimum of two months.
 After designated storage time has elapsed, specimens are decontaminated and discarded.
 After designated storage time has elapsed, specimens shall be decontaminated via autoclaving.
 Specimen cards are shredded or otherwise made unrecognizable before being discarded.